THE UK's Leading HMO Floor plan Service Provider

 HMO Floor Plan

-A property layout plan is an integral part of the Licensing of HMOs.
+A property layout plan is an integral part and a legal requirement with the licensing application.
 It must give a general indication of the property layout and should detail room dimensions.
 The floor plans will also need to identify the location of any smoke and heat detectors as well all doors, fire doors, windows and escape windows.

 What is HMO House?